 Sentry Management provides operational leadership to homeowner and condominium associations through our Savannah SC office.
 Our full-service property management makes community association management easy for every HOA and COA.
 Homeowner management services include planning and coordination of association meetings, site visits, enforcement of restrictions, contract supervision, aggressive collections and detailed financial and manager’s reports.
 The Sentry Management® standard service package also includes community websites, online payments and real-time downloadable financial reports.

 Sentry’s Savannah – Hilton Head office operates in Chatham, Bryan, Effingham, Liberty and McIntosh Counties of Georgia and Beaufort and Jasper County in South Carolina.
 The operating area stretches from Hilton Head on the north to Brunswick on the south.
 Some of the towns where Sentry manages communities include Savannah, Pooler, Richmond Hill, Darien and Bluffton.

-Glen Meyers is Vice President of the Savannah GA Division.
+Nora Scheer is Division Manager of the Savannah GA Division.
 All Community Managers hold either a Georgia real estate license or they are licensed as a Georgia CAM (Community Association Manager).
 Sentry’s Savannah – Hilton Head office personnel complete nearly 125 hours per year in professional development and education to keep them current on all issues relating to homeowner association operations in Georgia and South Carolina.
 Managers have designations from the Community Associations Institute (CAI) and several have earned the Certified Manager of Community Associations (CMCA) certificate and the Association Management Specialist (AMS) designation.